porkodilingaswamy93-oss/SQLDataLemur/SQL_Notes.md

-one row - represent entity
+- One row – represent entity
-column names to display
+- Column names to display
-from table names (JOIN used)
+- FROM table names (JOIN used)
-Where condition - row level works
+- WHERE condition – row level works
-Group by - group level works
+- GROUP BY – group level works
-Having - group by - condition apply
+- HAVING – group by – condition apply
-Select statement
+- SELECT statement
-order by - ASC, DESC (works last)
+- ORDER BY – ASC, DESC (works last)